 Don't be a slave to calendar tool defaults.
 Only schedule an hour if you absolutely know you need it.

 5. Stop multitasking.
 During a meeting--especially an hour-long meeting--it's tempting to take care of a few mindless tasks.
 (Who hasn't cleaned up their inbox during a meeting?)
 The problem is that such split focus makes those meetings less productive.
 Even though you're only doing mindless stuff, still--you're distracted.
 And that makes you less productive.

 Multitasking is a personal-productivity killer.
 Don't try to do two things partly well.
 Do one thing really well.

 6. Obsess over leveraging edge time.
-My biggest down times during the workday when I drive to work, when I drive home, and when I'm in airports.
+My biggest downtimes during the workday come when I drive to work, when I drive home, and when I'm in airports.
 So I focus really hard on how to use that time.
 I almost always schedule calls for my drive to work.
-It's easy: I take the kids to school and drop them off at a specific time; then I can do an 8.00 to 8.30 call.
-I typically don't schedule calls for the drive home so I can return calls, especially to people on the west coast.
+It's easy: I take the kids to school and drop them off at a specific time; then I can do an 8:00 to 8:30 call.
+I typically don't schedule calls for the drive home so I can return calls, especially to people on the West Coast.

 7. Track your time.
 Once you start tracking your time (I use Toggl), you'll be amazed by how much time you spend doing stuff that isn't productive.
 You don't have to get hyper-specific.
 The info you log can be directional, not precise.

 Tracking my time is something I just started to do recently.
 It's been an eye-opening experience--and one that has really helped me focus.

 8. Be thoughtful about lunch.
 Your lunch can take an hour.
 Or 30 minutes.
 Or 10 minutes.